fundkis/reactchart/README.md

-# FundKIS' immutable React-based graphics library
+# FundKIS' immutable React-based charts library

 This is a work of [FundKIS](http://fundkis.com) to easily produce quality charts.